What are other zdi networks and student laboratories doing, what are they particularly successful with?

 More information about the CAMPS days and the online implementation.

 3D coordinate models in Bochum (Years 11, 12, 13)

-"Making space visible" - under this motto, the students construct and produce a three-dimensional coordinate system to illustrate the vector calculation in the curriculum and make it more tangible.
+"Make the room visible" - under this motto, the students construct and manufacture a three-dimensional coordinate system to illustrate the vector calculation in the curriculum and make it more tangible.
 This is done with Autocad Inventor, a professional design (CAD) software.
 The constructions are then made from cardboard with a laser cutter or from Plexiglas with a milling machine and then made available for further mathematics lessons.

 PDF download currently unavailable